-- Device Manager Application,
+- the Device Manager Application,

-- HART Multiplexer Interface, and
+- the HART Multiplexer Interface, and

-- Number of tags required for the target system.
+- the number of tags required for the target system.
 A tag is required for each HART device and for the PACSystems HART Multiplexer itself.
 Tags are also required for spares and for retired devices that are to be tracked.